 In Afghanistan, as in Bosnia and Kosovo, Allies have found that military power is no longer enough to secure any tangible victory.
 Peacekeeping has become at least as difficult as peacemaking.
 During the Cold War years, Allied security had entailed the defence of the North Atlantic Allies; now the definition of "security" has radically expanded to include the individual's freedom from the violent extremism bred by instability and nation-state failure.
+For instance, much of the world's attention in 2011 was focused on the crisis in Libya where NATO played a crucial role in helping to protect civilians under attack from their own government.
+The level of violence used by the Libyan security forces against pro-democracy protestors was such that the international community agreed to take collective action.
+And it can be said that NATO's operation helped end the Libyan crisis and give hope that reconstruction and reconciliation are possible.

 Successful peacekeeping has come to entail not merely providing a baseline of security, but assisting in the construction of modernity itself.
 This task is beyond NATO, and the Allies know it.
 The Alliance is not and cannot be a civilian reconstruction agency, but NATO can make a significant contribution provided that it is part of a coherent international response.
 In this way, the Alliance's efforts are only as effective as its ability to work with others, and NATO must liaise with countries and organizations that can provide resources and expertise in civilian reconstruction.
-To achieve a lasting piece in Kabul, Pristina, or Sarajevo, NATO needs the cooperation of other international organizations that can bring their superior reconstruction and civil-society-building capabilities to bear.
+To achieve a lasting peace in Kabul, Pristina, or Sarajevo,

+NATO needs the cooperation of other international organizations that can bring their superior reconstruction and civil-society-building capabilities to bear.

-This idea is the heart of the "comprehensive approach".
+In the new Strategic Concept agreed in 2010, the Alliance committed itself to dealing with "all stages of a crisis - before, during and after" - an all-embracing principle that implies a greater role for cooperative security.
+This idea is at the heart of the "comprehensive approach".
 Geopolitical instability demands complex remedies that combine military might, diplomacy, and post-conflict stabilization.
 Only the widest possible coalition of international actors can provide elements of all three.
 Accordingly, the Alliance is not only developing security partnerships with countries across the Mediterranean, the Gulf region, and even the Pacific area, but it is also reaching out to other fellow international organizations and non-governmental organizations that have mandates in such areas as institution-building, governance, development, and judiciary reform.
-For example, the UN-NATO Declaration, signed in September 2008, aims to strengthen inter-institutional dialogue in key areas.
+For example, UN-NATO cooperation during the 2011 crisis in Libya demonstrated inter-institutional dialogue and coordination in key areas.
+During the operation, NATO also made unprecedented contacts with the Arab League, whose support for the overall international efforts was essential.